 - Trucks are much harder to drive and control.
 Drivers of commercial trucks are required to get a special license called a commercial driver’s license.
 It is much tougher to see what’s behind the truck and to sides of trucks than it is for cars.
 Trucks have well-known blind spots.

 - It takes much longer to brake if a truck needs to stop quickly.
 Vehicles traveling 60mph are traveling 88 feet per second.
-Just one extra second’s time can mean the difference between life and death
+Just one extra second can mean the difference between life and death

 - Trucks are designed to carry cargo.
 If the cargo shifts while the driver is operating the truck, the driver may lose control of his/her truck.

 - Driver distraction.
 Truck driving is a difficult job.
 Drivers are away from their homes and away from their families.
 It is easy for a driver to become distracted while they drive hours and hours each day.
 Driver distraction includes texting while driving, talking on the smartphone, playing with the radio, eating or drinking, and other acts that take the driver’s eyes off the road and hands off the steering wheel.